Get-authlib-injector.md

 • Yggdrasil API for Blessing Skin

-• Yggdrasil plugin for the Blessing Skin site.
+• Yggdrasil plugin for Blessing Skin.

 • HMCL